 Working on a project that benefits Detroit youth?
 Submit to Youth SOUP!

-Proposals are due one week before the dinner.
+Proposals are due 10 days before the dinner (March 20th).
 All projects must benefit Detroit youth and youth involved with the project must be prepared to make a four-minute presentation about the project in front of a large audience.

 March 2014 Youth SOUP Winner: